keertanakamesh/The-Security-Interview-Guide/Web Application Security/Same Origin Policy.md

 Ex: http://www.example.com:8080/\
 Here `http` is the scheme, `www.example.com` is the hostname or domain, and `8080` is the port number.

-* When no port is specified, the browser defaults to port 80.
+* When no port is specified, the browser defaults to port 80 for http and port 443 for https.
 * The endpoints (such as /index.html/messages) are not part of the origin.

 Two URLs have the same origin if the protocol, port (if specified), and host are the same for both.
 The following table gives examples of origin comparisons with the URL http://store.company.com/dir/page.html: